 The Board and the High Council of Rabbis of the Republic of Poland

 2 September 1939

 The Polish civilian population and, subsequently, the Polish Government-in-Exile and the Underground State provided Jews with assistance on a large scale from the beginning of the Second World War.

-The Polish carried out information activities regarding the persecution and murder of Jews by the German Third Reich, as well as provided them with material aid.
+The Poles gathered information on the persecution and murder of Jews by the German Third Reich, as well as providing them with material aid.
 Most importantly, they risked their own lives and the lives of their families by hiding Jews to protect them against deportation to concentration camps and ghettos.
 They hid also escapees.

-This does not mean that there were no dishonourable exceptions of Polish people who raised their hands against their Jewish brothers and sisters.
-There were such cases and the adopted bill does not prevent any debate or research in this respect.
+This does not mean that there were no dishonourable exceptions—Polish people who raised their hands against their Jewish brothers and sisters.
+There were such cases and the adopted bill does not preclude any debate or research in this respect.

-„“At this point, I have to mention that Polish people give all possible aid and sympathy to Jews.
-The solidarity of the Polish population has two dimensions: first, a common misery; second, a common fight against the inhuman occupier.
-The fight against the persecutors is carried out constantly, persistently, underground, even in the ghetto, in conditions that are too horrible and inhuman to describe or imagine. (…) The Polish and Jewish populations are in constant contact, exchanging newspapers, information and orders.
+„“At this point, I have to mention that the Polish people are giving all possible aid and sympathy to the Jews.
+The solidarity of the Polish population has two dimensions: first, a common misery; second, a common fight against an inhuman occupier.
+The fight against the persecutors is waged constantly, persistently, underground, even in the ghetto, in conditions that are too horrible and inhuman to describe or imagine. (…) The Polish and Jewish populations are in constant contact, exchanging newspapers, information and orders.
 The walls of the ghetto have not actually separated the Jews from the Polish.
 Polish and Jewish people continue to fight together for a common goal as they did for many years in the past”